Rebecca A. Urban

-I am an invasive species biologist who primarily studies invasive aquatic plants in the Adirondacks of New York State.
-Much of my previous work has focused on investigating how a rootless carnivorous plant (Utricularia inflata) causes declines to native species, with cascading changes to sediment and water column chemistry.
-I continue to conduct research with undergraduate students at LVC to investigate what traits make this plant a successful invasive species.
-I am also an active member in the Ecological Research as Education Network (EREN), an organization that facilitates faculty at predominately undergraduate institutions across the country to conduct joint field studies in the classroom and with undergraduate research students.
+I am an invasive species ecologist with a background in aquatic biology.
+Much of my previous work has focused on investigating how a rootless carnivorous plant (Utricularia inflata) negatively impacts native species, with cascading changes to sediment and water column chemistry.
+I especially appreciate conducting research with undergraduate students at LVC and use Course-Based Undergraduate Research Experiences (CUREs) in most of my classes.
+I am an active member of the Ecological Research as Education Network (EREN), an organization that facilitates faculty at predominately undergraduate institutions across the country to conduct joint field studies in the classroom and with undergraduate research students.

-- 2018 PERC Campus Sustainability Champion (2018).
-The Campus Sustainability Champion title is awarded to students, faculty, administrators, and staff of Pennsylvania colleges and universities who have made meaningful contributions benefiting social, economic and/or environmental sustainability on their campus, in their community, or in society at large.
+- 2018 PERC Campus Sustainability Champion.
+The Campus Sustainability Champion title is awarded to students, faculty, administrators, and staff of Pennsylvania colleges and universities who have made meaningful contributions benefiting social, economic, and/or environmental sustainability on their campus, in their community, or in society at large.